msadasivam/trace2spec/README.md

 # trace2spec
-Generate Open API Spec from Apigee trace file
+Generate Open API Spec from Apigee trace files.

-Works with API calls traced in any order including calls returning error.
+Reverse engineer API calls traced on Apigee to create Open API Specs.
+OAS have become a common place in RESTful web APIs and serve as a starting point to create API proxies, API documentation, stubs, testcases, etc. Several systems exist today without a well defined spec.
+Creating a passthrough layer in Apigee allows one to capture traffic and export as trace files.
+These trace files can then be fed to this tool to create OAS.

+The generated specs are only a best effort attempt, they require some cleanup to update business context in description.
+Further work may be needed to clean and consolidate schema reused in multiple resources.

-Supports the following features:
+The tool supports the following features:
  * Hosts
  * REST resource paths
  * Query parameters
  * Headers
- * Request payload schema
+ * Request payload JSON schema
- * Response codes
+ * Success and error response codes
- * Response payload schema
+ * Response payload JSON schema
  * Multiple trace file support

-More to come
+More features being considered are as follows:
  * Resource path params
  * Security schemes
+ * Non-JSON content types

 ## Usage
 ```